 The NWLC office is an extremely friendly environment with many opportunities to learn and make professional connections.
 NWLC offers brown-bag lunches on a variety of timely topics and encourages interns to make the most of their time with the organization.

 How to Apply

-Before applying, please visit http://nwlc.org/jobs-at-nwlc/internships/ to confirm that an internship is still available.
-If so, submit a cover letter indicating which program area(s) you are interested in (Education & Employment, Family Economic Security, Health & Reproductive Rights, Judges & the Courts and/or Cross-Cutting Issues), when you are available to intern, and how many hours per week you can intern.
+Before applying, please visit https://nwlc.org/jobs-at-nwlc/internships/ to confirm that an internship is still available.
+If so, submit a cover letter indicating which program area(s) you are interested in (Education, Workplace Justice, Child Care and Income Security, Reproductive Rights and Health, Judges & the Courts and/or Cross-Cutting Issues), when you are available to intern, and how many hours per week you can intern.
 A full application includes a cover letter, resume, transcript, a 5-10 page writing sample, and contact information for three references.
 Electronic submissions are preferred.
 Please submit your complete application to email@example.com and include the type of internship (academic credit or PIP) and the position title in the subject line.
 Hard copies may be addressed to: Human Resources, National Women’s Law Center, 11 Dupont Circle, Suite 800, Washington, DC 20036, FAX: 202-588-5185.
 Applications accepted until position is filled.
 No calls please.